akshitagupta15june/PetMe/README.md

 ## What's next for PetMe 📲

-In future, we plan to scale this application to reach as many people as possible and facilitate adoption and donation of animals.
+In the future, we plan to scale this application to reach as many people as possible and facilitate the adoption and donation of animals.

-Furthermore, we plan to connect with the nearest government organization that provides medical assistance to stray animals.

 ---